Massachusetts Route 24

 Route 24 is a 40.91 mi freeway south of Interstate 93 (I-93) in southeastern Massachusetts, linking Fall River with the Boston metropolitan area.
-It begins in the south in Fall River at the border with Tiverton, Rhode Island where it connects with Rhode Island Route 24, and runs north to an interchange with I-93/U.S. Route 1 (US 1) in Randolph.
+It begins in the south in Fall River at the border with Tiverton, Rhode Island, and runs north to an interchange with I-93/US 1 in Randolph.
 Route 24 is also known as the Fall River Expressway, and officially as the Amvets Highway.
 Route 24 has a total of 21 interchanges (including the split at its northern terminus with I-93.)

 Route 24 connects many of the major cities of Southeastern Massachusetts with Boston and Providence: Brockton, Taunton, Fall River, and New Bedford (via the junction with Route 140).

 Route description

 The highway continues at the Rhode Island border at Rhode Island Route 24 and meets Interstate 195 in Fall River.
 It briefly runs concurrently with I-195 east (for less than a mile), then exits the interstate and travels north, merging with Route 79 at Exit 7 in northern Fall River.
 Routes 24 and 79 run concurrently northward until Exit 9 (Assonet).
 At this point, Route 79 exits the freeway and heads northeast.
 Route 24 continues north, intersecting the northern end of the Taunton-New Bedford Expressway (Route 140) in Taunton, and Interstate 495 in Bridgewater.
 The highway continues north through the city of Brockton and into Randolph, where Route 24 ends at a split junction with Interstate 93.
 This section of I-93 from Braintree to its junction with I-95 is frequently, yet erroneously, referred to by its former designation of Route 128.
 This designation was removed from I-93 in 1989, when the roadway obtained the additional designation of U.S. Route 1, although this is not shown on exit signs from Route 24.
 The route is officially 40.9 miles in length, however, mileposts continue up to 41.2 on the Exit 21B ramp to I-93 south.

 The speed limit on Route 24 is 55 mph from the Rhode Island border to the exit from Interstate 195.
 North of I-195, the speed limit is 65 mph, excluding a short drop to 60 mph at the 79 merge northbound.

 Service plazas are located on either side of Route 24 in Bridgewater.